Research / Strategy

 Helping Second Harvest connect small-scale food donors to agencies in need

-Multi-platform prototype to help reduced both food waste and hunger | Agile Design Sprint | UX Team: 11 | Time: 2 weeks | My Role: Research / Planning / Branding
+Multi-platform prototype to help reduce both food waste and hunger / Agile Design Sprint

 Methods and Deliverables: domain research / interviews / surveys / affinity diagrams / personas / user scenarios / use cases / user flows / logo design / client proposal

-How could our team solve the problem of food waste in Toronto using technology?
 Second Harvest connects donated surplus food with agencies in need.
-Could we make this process more efficient, more successful?
-Could we help Second Harvest achieve their goals of reducing food waste and reducing hunger?
+The team want to find ways to make the food donation process easier for donors and more efficient for Second Harvest.
+Could we help Second Harvest achieve its goals of reducing food waste and hunger?

 • Second Harvest could now receive and distribute smaller donations, feed more people, and reduce greenhouse gasses.

-• Donors could donate their surplus food conveniently and know when it would be picked up.
+• Donors could conveniently donate their surplus food and know when it would be picked up.

 • Donors could donate less than 100 kg of food at a time.